 Fathering Together is honored to host #StandUpDads Summit – an online conversation series about what it means to be a dad who supports gender equity.
 We have collected experts and fathers to answer questions and offer ideas of how to inspire your household to value gender equity.
 Join us every Monday in March for a different panel with its own theme, encompassing how to support women of all ages in your life.
 During these conversations, panelists will share ways to support gender equity as parents, partners, workers, and community members through personal action, advocacy, and building a better understanding of healthy masculinity and engaged fatherhood.

-Click on an image below to register for any of the conversations
+Click on an image below to view videos from past conversations

 Meet The Presenters

 Brian Anderson is the father of 2 spirited daughters that keep him inspired and exhausted.
 He started Fathering Together as a way to better connect and learn from his fellow dads.
 During the work day, you can find him working at IFYC as a Student Leadership Manager where he trains undergraduate students to build bridges across lines of religious difference.

 Ted Bunch is an author, educator, activist, and lecturer working to end all forms of violence and discrimination against women and girls.
 As the chief development officer for A CALL TO MEN™, Ted is internationally recognized for his efforts to prevent violence against women while promoting a healthy, respectful manhood.
 He is a leading voice on issues of manhood, male socialization and its intersection with violence, and preventing violence against all women and girls.

 Ted is the co-author of The Book of Dares, 100 inspiring, creative, fun challenges for boys based on the work of A CALL TO MEN.
 The Book of Dares has been called “a direct answer to parents' cries for building healthy masculinity, respect, and emotional literacy in their sons.”